uzh/account-rest-api/README.md

 # Accounting Center [![Build Status](https://travis-ci.org/uzh/acpy.svg?branch=master)](https://travis-ci.org/uzh/acpy) [![PyPI version fury.io](https://badge.fury.io/py/acpy.svg)](https://pypi.org/project/acpy/)

-The Accounting Center (API) aims to provide a stable rest interface for managing users, groups and resource access.
+The Accounting Center (API) aims to provide a stable rest interface for accounting resource usage of clusters and private clouds and managing users of a group/tenant.
-If you are running your own infrastructure within an organization, this can enable you to decouple the tight integration with internal authentication systems.
+The idea is that users authenticate on the service using an LDAP compliant account, and can see their own resource usage, and group resource usage.
-The idea is that users authenticate on the service using an EduID (ex. [shibboleth](https://www.shibboleth.net/)) compliant service.
+If users are group administrators, they can add/remove users from the group.

-For connecting infrastructure services to this authentication mechanism please use the following:
+In some magical way to be defined (probably with a couple of hacky scripts and cron), cluster controllers and cloud controllers will regularly update resource usage using a service account.
-*
+These controllers will also check (and modify) existing group structures within their respective systems.

 The package is self contained and has a command line interface.
 Information regarding the configuration options can be found in the docs.